Monitor Your Application#

 Built-in Ray Serve metrics#

 Ray Serve exposes important system metrics like the number of successful and failed requests through the Ray metrics monitoring infrastructure.
-By default, the metrics are exposed in Prometheus format on each node.
+By default, metrics are exposed in Prometheus format on each node.

 Note